-In CalculiX one can obtain the improved CalculiX-Zhu stress by selecting ZZS underneath the \EL FILE keyword card.
+In CalculiX one can obtain the improved CalculiX-Zhu stress by selecting ZZS underneath the EL FILE keyword card.
 It is available for tetrahedral and hexahedral elements.
 In a node belonging to tetrahedral, hexahedral and any other type of elements, only the hexahedral elements are used to defined the improved stress, if the node does not belong to hexahedral elements the tetrahedral elements are used, if any.

-6.12.2 Extrapolation error estimator
+6.12.2 Gradient error estimator

-A different error estimator is based on the difference between the maximum and minimum first (=maximal) principal stress at the integration points in the elements belonging to one and the same node .
-It is triggered by selecting ERR underneath the \EL FILE keyword card.
+A different error estimator is based on the difference between the maximum and minimum first (=maximal) principal stress at the integration points in the elements belonging to one and the same node.
+It is triggered by selecting ERR underneath the EL FILE keyword card.

 A node usually belongs to several elements.
 The stresses are available (and most accurate) at the integration points of these elements.
-If the largest difference between the first principal stresses at all integration points within an element is small, the stresses vary little across the element and the element size is deemed adequate to yield an accurate stress prediction.
-Both the absolute value of the largest difference and the relative value are calculated.
+If the largest difference between the first principal stress at all integration points within an element is small, the stresses vary little across the element and the element size is deemed adequate to yield an accurate stress prediction.
+From the absolute value of the largest difference a relative value (called REL in the frd-file; it is obtained by selecting ERR underneath the EL FILE or ELEMENT OUTPUT card) is calculated.
 The relative value is the absolute value divided by the absolute value of the largest first principal stress within the element.